suziexi/frameblends.github.io/README.md

 - [Building a Neural Semantic Parser from a Domain Ontology by Jianpeng Cheng, Siva Reddy and Mirella Lapata](https://arxiv.org/pdf/1812.10037.pdf)

 #### Saturday
-- Work on the reading list
+- Do the reading list above
-- Do the coding for noun-verb con
+- Work on the coding of noun-verb conflict
+- Progress on HPC pipeline